Picovoice/porcupine/binding/flutter/README.md

 await _porcupineManager.delete();
 ```

-NOTE: Avoid calling `delete()` from the `paused` state unless you have overidden the back button functionality on Android with [WillPopScope](https://api.flutter.dev/flutter/widgets/WillPopScope-class.html).
+NOTE: Avoid calling `delete()` from the `paused` state unless you have overridden the back button functionality on Android with [WillPopScope](https://api.flutter.dev/flutter/widgets/WillPopScope-class.html).

 There is no need to deal with audio capture to enable wake word detection with PorcupineManager.
 This is because it uses our